n1rml/esp32_airmouse/README.md

 ## Progress
  - Able to connect to a windows pc and operate via stdin (make monitor).
-  ~~- Able to move cursor using only the gyro values (in Degrees per Second, from the MPU driver), the movement is very random and not accurate at all.~~
+ - ~~Able to move cursor using only the gyro values (in Degrees per Second, from the MPU driver), the movement is very random and not accurate at all.~~
- - Using both gyro & accelerometer data with stable mouse movement.
+ - Using MPU6050's integrated DMP(Digital Motion Processor) to obtain stable mouse movement data.

-any advice on how to correctly implement the MPU6050 values is highly appreciated.
+ - Able to control mouse cursor with acceptable accuracy.

+Do report issues, i will gladly fix them.